"Whatever you are, be a good one." - Abraham Lincoln

 Minor: Psychology Certificate: Deaf Studies

 Spanish: five years training, high school and college levels.
-Conversational.
+Limited conversational.

 American Sign Language: Two years training.
-Limited conversational.
+Basic comprehension.

 Wisconsin Newspaper Association, March 2015: Received first place in the Digital Project category for interactive story on the Dictionary of American Regional English and second place in Social Media journalism category for coverage of the David Dudas sexual assault trial.
 Competed in contest's largest division, for newspapers of 25,000 circulation and above.